Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/about.md

 * Centre for Advanced Imaging, University of Queensland [Brisbane, Australia]
 * Imaging, Multimedia and Graphics Lab, University of Saskatchewan[Saskatoon, Canada]

+Every Fall, I lecture on medical image segmentation with deep learning in the graduate course on biomedical image analysis (BE/CIS 537) at the University of Pennsylvania.
+You can view the recordings [here](https://pulkit-khandelwal.github.io/medical-image-segmentation-deep-learning/).

-I also maintain a [blog](https://pulkit-khandelwal.github.io/blog/) and contribute to open source projects such as [this](https://github.com/Pulkit-Khandelwal/Reinforcement-Learning-Notebooks).
+I also maintain a [blog](https://pulkit-khandelwal.github.io/blog/) and contribute to open source projects such as [this](https://github.com/Pulkit-Khandelwal/Reinforcement-Learning-Notebooks) and have appeared as a guest on the ["Abstract: The Future of Science"](https://anchor.fm/abstractcast) podcast.

 **Primary Research Interests**